mmirthula02/Movie_recommendation_system/README.md

 3. Unique rating distributions bar graphs are plotted.

-4.Dimentionality reduction : Rarely rated movies and rarely rated users were filtered to improve the model performance
+4. Dimentionality reduction : Rarely rated movies and rarely rated users were filtered to improve the model performance.

-5.Train set and prediction set is created .
+5. Train set and prediction set is created .
 The prediction set contains user-item pair where ratings for certain movies was missing in train set.

-6.Model is trained
+6. The model is trained by using surprise package , where a SVD model was created to build a recommendation system .

 7. Predict ratings for all user-item pairs that are not in the training set and then to finally Recommend top 3 movies to all users based on predictions.